Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 |Last name:| `Benson`|
 | User type: |`Member`|

+Edna Benson is the receptionist, and business manager.
+She is responsible to ensure that patient customer information is accurate, and billing is completed.
+Edna will use the **patient** data in the following manner:

-**Permissions**: Create, read patient information, read date of birth (DOB)*
+* Edna can Create, read patient information, read date of birth (DOB)*
-* Edna will be able to modify patient information but will not be able to alter patient medical records
+* Edna will be able to modify patient information
 * Edna can overwrite (or replace) credit card number, expiration, and CVC verification information
 * Edna can replace stored Social Security number (SSN)
 * Edna cannot read SSN or credit card information unmasked.
 In addition, all her actions are logged.

 #### Role: Doctor
-Dr. Chris Aston is the clinic’s doctor.
-He is responsible for patient care, he will be entering patient history and treatment information.
-Chris can update information for patients.

 |Item      |Example|
 |----------|------|